adambard/learnxinyminutes-docs/objective-c.html.markdown

 @implementation UserObject

+// Call when the object is releasing
+- (void)dealloc
+{
+}

 // Constructors are a way of creating classes
-// This is a default constructor
+// This is a default constructor which is call when the object is creating
 - (id)init
 {
     if ((self = [super init]))